devstudio-rs/wpmvc/docs/index.md

       link: https://github.com/devstudio-rs/wpmvc

 features:
+  - title: Super-light core
+    details: The core is a thin application container and nothing more.
+No base classes to fight, no overhead on requests that don't use the framework.
-  - title: Light core, lazy components
+  - title: Built on components
-    details: Components are declared in config and instantiated on first access.
-Nothing loads until you use it.
+    details: Everything — request, router, view, options, logger, user — is a component.
+Declared in config, lazy-loaded on first access, replaceable with your own class in one line.
   - title: Models over post types
     details: Declare a public property on your model and it becomes post meta — read and written automatically.
 Chainable query API included.
   - title: Real routing